abiraja2004/DAT-NYC-28/README.md

     * [Example projects](https://github.com/justmarkham/DAT-project-examples)
     * Project question exercise

-**Homework:**
-* Your deadline for discussing your project ideas with an instructor is Monday, and your project question and dataset is due Wednesday.

 **Resources:**
 * For a very quick summary of the key points about machine learning, watch [What is machine learning, and how does it work?](https://www.youtube.com/watch?v=elojMnjn4kk) (10 minutes) or read the associated [notebook](http://nbviewer.ipython.org/github/justmarkham/scikit-learn-videos/blob/master/01_machine_learning_intro.ipynb).
 * For a more in-depth introduction to machine learning, read section 2.1 (14 pages) of Hastie and Tibshirani's excellent book, [An Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/).
 (It's a free PDF download!)